Balajee2k/Namaste-React-Learning/Episode-03/Notes/Mycuratednotes.md

 | We cannot use React Hooks with elements as elements are immutable. | React hooks can be used only with functional components. |
 | Elements are light, stateless, and hence faster. | It is comparatively slower than elements. |

+- Component names always start with a capital letter, but for elements, this is not necessary.
+- A functional component is rendered like this: root.render(<HeadingComponent2/>) not like this: root.render(heading);

 ## How do you do JavaScript operations inside JSX?

 See how we inject JavaScript into JSX: